 Table 1: Classification of Haemorrhagic Shock

 If there is a clinical suspicion of post-operative bleeding, fast and efficient initial management will reduce overall morbidity and mortality.
-An ABDCE approach is advised, taking particular care to ensure adequate IV access (an 18G cannula as an absolute minimum, ideally larger) and rapid fluid resuscitation.
+An A to E approach is advised, taking particular care to ensure adequate IV access (an 18G cannula as an absolute minimum, ideally larger) and rapid fluid resuscitation.

-- This should be in the form of both red blood cells, platelets and fresh frozen plasma, with a major haemorrhage protocol activated as necessary.
+- If severe bleeding, this should be in the form of red blood cells, platelets, and fresh frozen plasma, with a major haemorrhage protocol activated as necessary

 Upon review with a senior, it may be appropriate to re-operate on the patient for further haemostasis.
 Conservative management may be indicated in smaller haemorrhages but close monitoring should always be undertaken.